 Is it okay to feed Cockatiels pickled cucumbers?

 No. While the regular cucumbers are beneficial for Cockatiels when fed in moderation, the pickled ones are downright lethal for them.
-This is because these birds have a sensitive stomach, and the spicy juices of the pickle can upset it.
+This is because these birds have a sensitive stomachs, and the spicy juices of the pickle can upset it.
 Moreover, fried cucumbers should also be avoided for the very same reason.

 Cucumbers for Cockatiels: serving ideas